James Bray (cricketer, born 1853): Career

 A short man, (Note: Bray gave his height as 5 ft 6 in, although that is considered to have been a generous figure and he is thought to have been shorter.) described as "an extraordinary little terrier of a man" by Lord Harris and as "the shortest man I have ever seen on a cricket field" by Charles Igglesden, Bray bowled right-arm medium pace deliveries using a roundarm bowling style.
 He was described as "capable of turning the ball both ways" and was an accurate bowler.
 After playing in 11 of Kent's first-class matches in 1879 his career quickly declined.
 He played seven times in 1880, (Note: Kent played 12 first-class matches in 1880.
 Bray had fallen out of the team by the middle of August.) taking 24 wickets, and only twice in each of 1881 and 1882.
 He was described as having "not helped the county for some time" when he took ten-wickets in a match in against Sussex in 1882―his only ten-wicket haul― playing in a Kent team which Cricket magazine wrote suffered from "the want of a good bowler".
 He played only once more for Kent and his first-class career ended with a total of 87 wickets taken in his 22 matches.
 A poor batsman, he scored only 74 runs in his first-class career, with a highest score of just nine.

 Following his rapid rise to prominence, Bray was employed as a professional coach at Eton College and at Cambridge University in 1880.
 He played club cricket in the Limehouse area in the early 1880s, and in 1883 took all ten wickets playing for Darwen Cricket Club against Werneth in Lancashire, at which point he was described as "the whilom (Note: Whilom means "former" or "erstwhile".)
 Kent bowler".
 From 1884 he was the professional at Beckton Cricket Club.
-He qualified to play for Essex County Cricket Club, and in 1887 appeared twice for the county side before it had been granted first-class status, although he took only four wickets for the team.
+He qualified to play for Essex County Cricket Club, and in 1887 appeared twice for their team before it was granted first-class status, although he took only four wickets for them.